 If the injury requires immediate medical attention, arrange for the employee to be sent to a hospital or doctor's office.

 Based upon the extent of injury, if the injury requires immediate medical attention, request emergency assistance by calling x1911.
-As soon as possible after arranging for medical attention, contact Benefits Section of Human Resources and advise them of the circumstances of the injury.
+As soon as possible after arranging for medical attention, call the Workers' Compensation carrier to report the injury.

 Anyone learning of an employee or former employee's death should notify Human Resources which will notify the Office of the President and other appropriate University officials.
 If any of these offices is notified directly, they should verify that Human Resources has been contacted in order to provide the necessary assistance to the family in obtaining any applicable survivor benefits.